 hypothesis leverages the Penrose-Hameroff model not only to suggest that

-stars are conscious, but also to lay the theoretical foundation for a
+stars are conscious, but also to lay the theoretical foundation for an industry of proton

 called called the observer effect.
 The effect has to do with

 the ability of human observers to influence the outcome of quantum reduction.